PhilippSalvisberg/js23c/README.md

 ## Installation

 The installation uses the `script` command and therefore requires a recent version of SQLcl or SQL Developer.
 It will not work with SQL*Plus or another client.
+Furthermore SQLcl must use JRE with an JavaScript engine, since SQLcl does not come with a JavaScript engine.
+This is either a JDK 11 or a GraalVM JDK 17 for which JavaScript is installed via `gu install js`.
+Please note that `gu` was decommissioned in the latest GraalVM JDK.

 Connect as `sys` and run [`@install.sql`](install.sql).